 Other potters taking part in the tour are Linda Christianson in Lindstrom; Connee Mayeron and Guillermo Cuelllar in Shafer; Richard Vincent in North Branch; and Will Swanson, Janel Jacobson and Matt Krousey in Harris.

-Additional upcoming pottery-related events include Firing it Up in South Como in St. Paul, April 28-30; the Lake Minnetonka Studio Tour and Art Sale in Deephaven, May 6-7; the Studio Hop in Willmar, June 16-17; the Anoka Riverfest & Craft Fair, July 8; the Minnesota Pottery Festival in Hutchinson, July 29-20; American Indian Pottery Day in Comfrey, June 3; and the Summer Celebration of the Arts in Red Wing, July 8.
+Additional upcoming pottery-related events include Firing it Up in South Como in St. Paul, April 28-30; Lake Minnetonka Studio Tour and Art Sale in Deephaven, May 6-7; Studio Hop in Willmar, June 16-17; Cannon River Clay Tour in Northfield, June 17-18; Anoka Riverfest & Craft Fair, July 8; Minnesota Pottery Festival in Hutchinson, July 29-20; American Indian Pottery Day in Comfrey, June 3; and the Summer Celebration of the Arts in Red Wing, July 8.